 This course introduces the student to the theories of emotional health and restoration of health during acute and chronic emotional/behavioral illness.
-Emphasis will be on critical thinking, growth, and development, psychosocial/cultural diversity, communications, and therapeutic interventions.
+Emphasis will be on critical thinking, growth, and development, communications, and therapeutic interventions.
 Prerequisites: All required courses from Terms I and II.
 Corequisite: NUR 2040, BIO 2504.
 Assessment Fee: \$250, Malpractice Fee: \$20

-NUR 2130 Clinical Applications of Medical-Surgical Nursing II (0-6-0)
+NUR 2130 Clinical Applications of Medical- (0-6-0) Surgical Nursing II